elizabethpaperno/APCSFinalProject-WaterBoyFireGirl/README.md

  * Katherine:
    * Starting to understand how pvectors can help with moving.
    * collision detecting to see when to stop the avatar from moving.
-   * will make a method running through every block surrounding character to see how it shouold movee.
+   * will make a method running through every block surrounding character to see how it shouold move.

+ 5/25
+ * Katherine:
+   * Wrote out an overall movement method that consistently applies gravity as long as the area around a character is not in contact with a block
+   * PVectors for speed and position, easily accessible and returnable to other classes
+   * Starting to set up the actual game class itself, and methods that will run continously.

 ## Running Instructions